iotstud-io/authored-component-example/README.md

   - `react`, `react-dom/client`, `react/jsx-runtime`, `react/jsx-dev-runtime`
 - Bundle all other dependencies.
 - Use semantic versioning for releases.
-- Test your bundle with a simple HTML page using import maps.
+- Test your bundle using the IoT Studio Sandbox (guide coming soon).